lion-packages/security/README.md

 # Lion-Security
-Library created with the function of implementing AES and RSA Security functions for PHP.
+Library created with the function of implementing AES, RSA and JWT Security functions for PHP.